 Ramping restriction between the Nordic system and the Continent is imposed separately on the links below.

 In addition, there is also a joint restriction for KontiSkan and Skagerrak.
-The ramping restriction sets a limit on the total incoming/outgoing power flow from Jutland on the two connections combined, which is due to internal grid limitations on Jutland, called Cut B.
+The ramping restriction sets a limit on the total change of flow on the two connections combined.

 |Konti-Skan||SE3 <-> DK1|